For Current Students

 DEGREE PLANS can be found on the Registrar’s page:

 The Pathways document for 2021-22 is here.
 Students may choose one of the defined pathways and declare the major to request saved places in the beginning courses in studio art.

 Thinking about an independent study?
 Start here:

 Thinking about B.F.A.?

 At Southwestern, the B.F.A. degree program is by application during the sophomore and junior year, and it requires a 3.0 in combined art and art history courses.
-If you are interested in applying, consult with the professor in your focus area followed by a e-mail to the department chair expressing your interest in applying.
+If you are interested in applying, consult first with the professor in your focus area, followed by an e-mail to the department chair expressing your interest in applying.
 The chair will give you instructions about how to apply formally.